-- b) When using the recombinant adsorbed tetravalent human papillomavirus-like particle vaccine for the prevention of human papillomavirus infection, the standard vaccination period is from the first to the final day of the year in which the individual turns 13.
+- b) When using the recombinant adsorbed tetravalent or 9-valent human papillomavirus virus-like particle vaccine for the prevention of human papillomavirus infection, the standard vaccination period is from the first day to the last day of the fiscal year in which the individual turns 13.
 The standard schedule is to give 2 injections separated by an interval of 2 months, followed by another injection after an interval of at least 6 months after the first injection.
 If said schedule cannot be followed, 2 injections are given separated by an interval of at least 1 month, followed by 1 injection after an interval of at least 3 months after the second injection. - c) Since there are no data about the safety, immunogenicity, and efficacy concerning interchangeability between the recombinant adsorbed bivalent human papillomavirus-like particle vaccine and the recombinant adsorbed tetravalent human papillomavirus-like particle vaccine, a child is vaccinated using only 1 of the 2 vaccines. - d) Syncope, a vasovagal reaction, sometimes occurs after vaccination against human papillomavirus infection.
-Therefore, to prevent fainting due to syncope, a child who has been vaccinated should be seated and observed, and the child should be instructed not to stand if possible, for 30 minutes after injection.
+Therefore, to prevent fainting due to syncope, a child who has been vaccinated should be seated and observed, and the child should be instructed not to stand if possible, for 30 minutes after injection. - (3) Vaccination schedule

-3-month-old 6-month-old 9-month-old 1-year-old 2-year-old 3-year-old 4-year-old 5-year-old 6-year-old 7-year-old 8-year-old 9-year-old 10-year-old 11-year-old 12-year-old 13-year-old 14-year-old 15-year-old 16-year-old 17-year-old 18-year-old 19-year-old 20-year-old Human papillomavirus infection 4 H 1 •
+3-month-old 6-month-old 9-month-old 1-year-old 3-year-old 4-year-old 5-year-old 6-year-old 9-year-old 11-year-old 11-year-old 11-year-old 11-year-old 11-year-old 11-year-old 11-year-old 11-year-old 11-year-old 13-year-old Human papillomavirus infection Women born between 1997 and 2007 who did not get vaccinated during the period of suspension of active recommendation can receive a catch-up vaccination only for the three years between 2022 and 2024 (Please refer to page 37).

-(4) Response concerning routine human papillomavirus vaccination (as of January 2022)
+(4) Response concerning routine human papillomavirus vaccination (as of January 2023)

 At the June 14, 2013 joint meeting of Working Group Meeting on Adverse Events, the Subcommittee on Vaccination and Vaccines of the Health Science Council and the Subcommittee on Drug Safety of the Committee on Drug Safety in the Pharmaceutical Affairs and Food Sanitation Council, it was set forth that "due to sustained pain whose relationship with the vaccine cannot be ruled out being observed after vaccination with the HPV vaccine, the routine vaccination should not be actively recommended until the frequency of onset of this adverse reaction is further elucidated and appropriate information can be provided to citizens," and the decision was made by the Ministry of Health, Labour and Welfare to suspend active recommendation of the vaccination.
 After that, since November 2021, at the same meeting, it has been discussed how to evaluate the efficacy and safety of HPV vaccines, how to deal with the symptoms that occur after HPV vaccination, and how to provide information about HPV vaccines.
 In conclusion, it was confirmed that there were no particular concerns about safety, and that the efficacy of vaccination clearly outweighed the risk of adverse reactions.
 Then, in November 2021, a notice was issued to end "the suspension of active recommendation."
 In December 2021, a notice was issued stating that vaccination shall be provided temporally beyond the target age of conventional routine vaccinations (hereinafter referred to as "catch-up vaccinations") as a measure for those who missed the opportunity of vaccination due to the suspension of active recommendation.
-In the future, the Preventive Vaccination Law Enforcement Ordinance (Cabinet Order No. 197 of 1948) will be revised and will come into effect on April 1, 2022.
+The Preventive Vaccination Law Enforcement Ordinance (Cabinet Order No. 197 of 1948) was revised and came into effect on April 1, 2022.